awalcutt/wa-leg-mcp/README.md

 Returns: List of committee meetings with dates, times, locations, and agenda items

 #### findLegislator
-Finds legislators using the GetSponsors API (note: district lookup requires additional geocoding).
+Finds legislators using the GetSponsors API.

 Parameters:
 - `biennium` (string, required): Legislative biennium in format "2025-26"